matrix-org/rageshake/docs/submitted_reports.md

 L = log level, (W=Warn, I=Info, etc)
 ```

-Once the fix is in place, we will see the following files:
+Once the fix to #40 is in place, we will see the following files:

 ```
 logcatError.log